 - Owned by US cybersecurity company (McAfee)

-Tunnelbear VPN is a service offered by Tunnelbear Inc. based in Toronto, Canada.
+Tunnelbear VPN is a service offered by Tunnelbear Inc. that appears to be based in Toronto, Canada.

-Shortly after this review was first published, TunnelBear was bought out by McAfee – the United States cybersecurity company.
+Shortly after this review was first published, however, TunnelBear sold out to McAfee – the United States cybersecurity company.

 Now that TunnelBear is owned by a giant American cybersecurity company, it’s difficult to tell what the future will hold.
 According to its website, TunnelBear is still being operated out of Canada, even though it is now owned by a US company.